MatthewSummons/Immutables-RL/Adaptive Baseline-Zhang Xichen/README.md

 conda activate pg
 ```

 2. install the required packages, swig is required for gym[box2d].
-The following will install it if using __MacOS__, for other operating systems please install swig through other means.
+The following will install it if using __MacOS__, for Linux there is no need for installing swig, just pip install.

 ```shell
 brew install swig